matkoniecz/newUsers/README.md

 # New Users

-This script searches for new users and notres from the IRC channel #osm_bot on irc.oftc.net.
+This script searches for new users and notes from the IRC channel #osm_bot on irc.oftc.net.
 The script checks the channel once an hour, mailing notifications when either are found.

 #### Requirements
 -  linux